ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 A transparent and authentic ledger service in support of a supply chain's integrity, transparency, and trust requires all peers that contribute to the ledgers operations to be trustworthy and authentic.
 In this document, a countersigning variant is specified that enables trust assertions on merkle-tree based operations for global supply chain ledgers.
 A generic procedure how to produce payloads for signing and validation is defined and leverages solutions and principles from the Concise Signing and Encryption (COSE) space.

 --- middle
----

 # Introduction

-This document defines a method for issuing and verifying countersignatures on COSE_Sign1 messages recorded in an authenticated data structure such as a Merkle Tree.
+This document defines a method for issuing and verifying countersignatures on COSE_Sign1 messages included in an authenticated data structure such as a Merkle Tree.

+We adopt the terminology of [architecture](pointer) for Claim, Envelope, Transparency Service, Ledger, Receipt, and Verifier.

+> Do we need to explain or introduce them here?
+We may also define Tree (our shorthand for authenticated data structure), Root (a succinct commitment to the Tree, e.g., a hand) and use Issuer instead of TS.

+From the Verifier's viewpoint, a Receipt is similar to a countersignature V2 on a single signed message: it is a universally-verifiable cryptographic proof of endorsement of the signed envelope by the countersigner.

+Compared with countersignatures on single COSE envelopes,
+- Receipts countersign the envelope in context, providing authentication both of the envelope and of its logical position in the authenticated data structure.
+- Receipts are proof of commitment to the whole contents of the data structure, even if the Verifier knows only some of its contents.
+- Receipts can be issued in bulk, using a single public-key signature for issuing a large number of Receipts.

 ## Requirements Notation